 NONRESIDENT ARCHERY WHITE-TAILED DEER COMBO (application online only)

 Bag limit: One (1) buck, doe, or fawn white-tailed deer AND one (1) white-tailed antlerless deer

-Nonresident Archery White-tailed Deer permits are available only by draw (deadline to apply is April 30, 2021) and are valid in two adjacent Deer Management Units listed on permit and DMU 19 (during special seasons).
+Nonresident Archery White-tailed Deer permits are available only by draw (deadline to apply is April 28, 2023) and are valid in two adjacent Deer Management Units listed on permit and DMU 19 (during special seasons).
 Nonresidents who receive a Nonresident Archery White-tailed Deer permit in Deer Management Unit 1, 2, 3, 4, 5, 7, 17 or 18 may also apply for one of a limited number of Mule Deer Stamps.
-If drawn, their permit becomes a Nonresident Archery Either-species/Either-sex permit with a bag limit of one (1) buck, doe, or fawn white-tailed or mule deer in two designated adjacent units listed on permit.
+If drawn, their permit becomes a Nonresident Archery Either-species/Either-sex permit with a bag limit of one (1) buck, doe, or fawn white-tailed or mule deer in two designated adjacent units listed on per-mit.
 If the hunter draws the mule deer stamp in one of the units listed above but selects an adjacent unit not listed above, the permit is valid for a white-tailed buck, doe, or fawn in that unit.
 The permit is still valid for either species in the original unit.

 NONRESIDENT FIREARM WHITE-TAILED DEER COMBO (application online only)